Emerging Alternatives to Continuity Editing: The Director Becomes Editor

 Jean-Luc Godard’s 1960 film “Breathless” is a good example of the French New Wave.
 Godard’s film uses many of the techniques associated with the French New Wave such as improvised dialogue, location shooting, and a loose narrative.
 But that’s not all.
 Godard uses jump cuts and intentional mismatches between shots.
 There are many references to the history of art, music and film.
 He mixes high and low culture.
 At one moment we’re seeing lewd pinups and at another classic paintings of women by Renoir and Picasso.

 Godard’s innovations were revolutionary.
 There are many fascinating reviews and analyses of this film.
-Roger Ebert’s review of the film is highly recommended.
+Roger Ebert’s review in the Chicago Sun Times is highly recommended.

 His review begins with the statement that “Modern movies begin here, with Jean-Luc Godard’s “‘Breathless'” in 1960.”

 As Ebert says “‘Breathless’ remains a living movie that retains the power to surprise and involve us after all these years….
 There is a direct line through “‘Breathless'” to “‘Bonnie and Clyde,'” “‘Badlands'” and the youth upheaval of the late 1960s.
 The movie was a crucial influence during Hollywood’s 1967-1974 golden age.
 You cannot even begin to count the characters played by Al Pacino, Warren Beatty, Jack Nicholson, Sean Penn, who are directly descended from Jean-Paul Belmondo’s insouciant killer Michel.”